-- An adapter is not required for ice machines that match the dispenser size. - A deflector is not required. - Ice level management is recommended to prevent water leakage or movement of ice machine during agitation. - A dispenser baffle is required to prevent ice from contacting the ice machine door and prevent possible water leakage. - Align sides and back of ice machine with sides and back of dispenser when placing ice machine. - Follow ice machine installation procedures in this manual and any additional installation requirements specified by the dispenser manufacturer.
+- The installation area must be capable of supporting the combined weight of the equipment and product. - An adapter is not required for ice machines that match the dispenser size. - A deflector is not required.

+- Ice level management is recommended to prevent water leakage or movement of ice machine during agitation. - A dispenser baffle is required to prevent ice from contacting the ice machine panel and prevent possible water leakage. - Align sides and back of ice machine with sides and back of dispenser when placing ice machine. - Follow ice machine installation procedures and any additional installation requirements specified by the dispenser manufacturer.